How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 How long should turmeric clay mask stay on?

-Leave turmeric clay mask on for 10-15 minutes for most skin types.
-Sensitive or dry skin should use 5-7 minutes.
+Leave turmeric clay mask on 10–15 minutes for most skin types.
+Sensitive or dry skin should use 5–7 minutes.

-Remove while still slightly damp—never let it crack completely.
+Remove while still slightly damp — never let it crack completely.
 See how long to leave turmeric on face.

 Can I use clay mask and retinol together?